3LawsRobotics/3laws/docs/sources/user_guide/configuration/perception.rst

 .. important::

-  When using obstacle lists, if the obstacles are in the *world* coordinate frames, the copilot's use of localization must be enabled.
+  When using obstacle lists, if the obstacles are in the *world* coordinate frames, the Run-time Assurance Module's use of localization must be enabled.

 \